 How to get started as a virtual assistant

-You may be wondering what do I need to become a virtual assistant, and how do I get started?
-Try not to let this process overwhelm you; with proper planning, you can launch your new business efficiently.
+You need to know where to start when discovering how to become a virtual assistant with no experience.
+Try not to let this process overwhelm you; you can launch your new business efficiently with proper planning.

 There are hundreds of services to offer as a virtual assistant, but you will want to choose a select few to offer your clients.
 Why?
-Because when you niche down and learn a few key services, then you position yourself as an expert rather than a general virtual assistant.
+Because when you learn a few key services, you position yourself as an expert rather than a general virtual assistant.

 People pay more for a specialist than they do a generalist so trust me, this will pay off and prevent you from overwhelming yourself with options.